All Episodes

 And he's got everybody in the world trying to talk him out of it.

-And he's got some little lily livered Republicans apparently now getting all worried about the midterm of what the hell are they doing?
+And he's got some lily-livered Republicans apparently now getting all worried about the midterm.

-What are the hell are these brilliant Republican insiders doing to help engineer a victory.
+What are the hell are these brilliant Republican insiders doing to help engineer a victory?

 Anybody can sit around and whine and moan and complain.

-What's wrong with thinking positive?
+What's wrong with thinking positively?

 What in the world do you want to sit around and focus on losing for?